micmelesse/Primus-Turbo/docs/install_dependencies.md

 ## Install rocSHMEM with IBGDA support

 The internode api of Primus-Turbo DeepEP depends on rocSHMEM with IBGDA support.
-Please follow the steps below to install rocSHMEM with IGDA.
+Please follow the steps below to install rocSHMEM with IBGDA.

 ### Install procedure

 rocSHMEM IBGDA now is only available at develop branch, installation package will be released in the future.
 Now you need to follow the [rocSHMEM-building-and-installation](https://github.com/ROCm/rocSHMEM?tab=readme-ov-file#building-and-installation) document to build and install rocSHMEM.

 rocSHMEM supports three types of NIC drivers: `bnxt`,`mlx5` and `ionic`.
 You should check cluster network card configuration and build rocSHMEM with corresponding compile script.

 For example, the following shows that NIC used by the cluster is ConnectX-7.
 ```bash
 useocpm2m-401-028:~> lspci | grep Mellanox
 0c:00.0 Ethernet controller: Mellanox Technologies MT2910 Family [ConnectX-7]